SoulcodeAgency/vscode-unwanted-extensions/README.md

 ## 🎉 Sponsored by GARAIO AG 🎉

-The extension was developed by [Fabian Gander aka Cyclodex](https://github.com/Cyclodex), sponsored by [GARAIO AG](https://www.garaio.com).
+The extension was developed by [Fabian Gander aka Cyclodex](https://github.com/Cyclodex).

+The initial version was sponsored by [GARAIO AG](https://www.garaio.com).
 Thanks!